xyxu0922/xyxu0922.github.io/_pages/about.md

 - Strengthening Regulatory Enforcement and Suspicious Insider Trading (with Xueyong Zhang, Revise and Resubmit in **Journal of Banking and Finance**)
 - Investors' Risk-taking Behaviors after "Escaping from Death" (with Yeqing Zhang)
 - Cultural Memory and Individual Investors Speculation: Evidence from the Taiping Rebellion (with Weizheng Li & Xueyong Zhang)
-- Informal Regulatory Communication and Individual Investors' Trading (with Yizhong Wang & Xueyong Zhang)
+- - Efficient Political Budget Cycles (with Zanhui Liu & Qing Liu)
+- Political Incentives and Public Debt Accumulation: Evidence from a Cadre Evaluation Reform in China (with Zanhui Liu)
 - The Face of Overconfidence: Biological Dominance and Post-Visit Trading in Mutual Funds (with Mingrui Liu)

 # 💪 Work In Progress
-- Efficient Political Budget Cycles (with Zanhui Liu & Qing Liu)
-- Political Incentives and Public Debt Accumulation: Evidence from a Cadre Evaluation Reform in China (with Zanhui Liu)
+- Informal Regulatory Communication and Individual Investors' Trading (with Yizhong Wang & Xueyong Zhang)

 # 💬 Important Conference
 - *2025.10* [2025 FMA Conference]([https://www.fma.org/vancouver]) Presenter & Discussant